justinsta624/MeetyourSVGMaker/README.md

 * Build a Node.js command-line application takes in user-input to generate a logo and save it as an [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
 * The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a `.svg` file.
-* Your application should use [Jest](https://www.npmjs.com/package/jest) for running the unit tests. </br>
-  Each shape class should be tested for a render() method that returns a string for the corresponding SVG file with the given shape color.
+* Your application should use [Jest](https://www.npmjs.com/package/jest) for running the unit tests: Each shape class should be tested for a render() method that returns a string for the corresponding SVG file with the given shape color.
 * Your application should use [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for collecting input from the user.
 * To provide a link to a walkthrough video that demonstrates its functionality and passes all of the tests. </br>
   [Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide)
-* Include Triangle, Circle, and Square classes: any common functionality and properties shared from parent use inheritance to reuse the code in the child classes.
+* Include `triangle`, `circle`, and `square` classes: any common functionality and properties shared by the classes in a parent `Shape` class and use inheritance to reuse the code in the child classes.

 ## User Story